Courtney Williams: Professional career

+WNBA

+Phoenix Mercury

 Williams was selected as the eighth overall pick by the Phoenix Mercury in the 2016 WNBA draft.
 She was surprised by the selection since she didn't have many pre draft discussions with the Mercury.
 Williams has identified Diana Taurasi as a player who “I look up to and who I compare my mentality to”, and now she will be playing on the same team as Taurasi.
 After appearing in a handful of games for the Mercury, Williams was traded to the Connecticut Sun on June 26, 2016.

+Connecticut Sun (2016–2019)

+Geno Auriemma encouraged the Sun coach Curt Miller to give Williams a chance as a player who could go out and get points; "There’s nobody that I know that can stop her from doing that.’”
+Williams helped the Sun reach the WNBA Finals during the 2019 season, before they ultimately lost to the Washington Mystics.
+During the 2019 season, Williams was also honored by the league with a Player of the Week nod.

+Atlanta Dream (2020–2021)

+On February 19, 2020, Williams was traded to the Atlanta Dream as part of a three-team trade.
+Williams went on to earn her first All-Star appearance with the Dream in 2021.